Links for Portland Parents of Talented and Gifted Children

 Northwest Evaluation Association reports::

-NEW!
 The Impact of the No Child Left Behind Act on Student Achievement and Growth.
 This report found that after the implementation of NCLB, student achievement test scores rose slightly, but student growth decreased, and shows that high-achieving students made lower gains.

 Press Release